GMP for Biological and Biotechnology Products Training

 - QC strategy and practice

-- Common GMP deviations and how to prevent them recurring
+- Common GMP deviations and how to prevent them from recurring

 - Regulatory GMP inspection and related hot topics